 If our shareholders approve the proposed Reverse Stock Split and the Board elects to effect the Reverse Stock Split, our issued and outstanding shares of common stock, for example, would decrease at a rate of approximately one (1) share of common stock for every ten (10) shares of common stock currently outstanding in a one-for-ten split.
 The Reverse Stock Split would be effected simultaneously for all of our common stock, and the exchange ratio would be the same for all shares of common stock.
 The Reverse Stock Split would affect all of our shareholders uniformly and would not affect any shareholders' percentage ownership interests in the Company, except to the extent that it results in a shareholder receiving cash in lieu of fractional shares.
 The Reverse Stock Split would not affect the relative voting or other rights that accompany the shares of our common stock, except to the extent that it results in a shareholder receiving cash in lieu of fractional shares.
-Common stock issued pursuant to the Reverse Stock Split would remain fully paid and non-assessable.
-The Reverse Stock Split would not affect our securities law reporting and disclosure obligations, and we would continue to be subject to the periodic reporting requirements of the Securities Exchange Act of 1934, as amended.
+Common stock issued pursuant to the Reverse Stock Split would net affect our securities law reporting and disclosure obligations, and we would continue to be subject to the periodic reporting requirements of the Securities Exchange Act of 1934, as amended.
 We have no current plans to take the Company private.
 Accordingly, the Reverse Stock Split is not related to a strategy to do so.